 The tip to move fast is “always put your weight on the toe, move with the toe”.

-The coach moves very fast, and adjust easily to the length of the ball.
+The coach moves very fast and adjusts easily to the length of the ball.
 Amateur players should train to have this reflex, quick jump with the right foot to attack the long ball, and come back quickly to the table.

 To move backward, that’s always the right foot will push to the ground, and step back first, and the left foot follows.